gvwilson/teachtogether.tech/_en/community.md

 Organizations can govern themselves in many different ways, and a full discussion of the options is outside the scope of this book.
-For-profit corporations and incorporated non-profits the two most popular models;
+For-profit corporations and incorporated non-profits are the two most popular models;
 the mechanics vary from jurisdiction to jurisdiction, so you should seek advice locally before doing anything.
 (This is one of the times when having ties with local government or other like-minded organizations